What is Accessibility?

 Accessibility is the ability of individuals with disabilities to independently acquire the same information, engage in the same interactions, and enjoy the same services within the same timeframe as individuals without disabilities, with substantially equivalent ease of use.

-ADA Title II is designed to ensure that state and local government services, including public higher education institutions, are accessible to people with disabilities.
-This means all digital content must be designed so that everyone can access them regardless of ability, disability, or use of assistive technology.
+Title II of the American’s with Disabilities (ADA) ACT is designed to ensure that state and local government services, including public higher education institutions, are accessible to people with disabilities.
+This means that all digital content (typed documents, videos, images, slideshows, etc.) must be designed so that everyone can access them regardless of ability, disability, or use of assistive technology.

 The New Rule

-Sets specific technical standards to follow to meet our obligations under Title II of the ADA for web and mobile app accessibility.
-All digital content must meet the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
+In April of 2024, an update to ADA Title II was signed into law.
+The update sets specific technical standards to follow to help us meet our obligations under Title II of the ADA for web and mobile app accessibility.
+All digital content must meet the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA by April of 2026.

 WCAG